 The 2022 CEQA Analysis found that the 2022 Project was consistent with the BVDSP EIR in regard to impacts related to biological resources.
 The SCA related to tree protection during construction was determined to be applicable to the project.
-As detailed below, the 2023 Project would not change these impacts.
+As detailed below, the 2024 Project would not change these impacts.

-The 2023 Project is in the same location on the same site, and therefore there would be no change in impacts to special-status species, sensitive habitats, and wildlife corridors, which do not occur on the site.
-The 2023 Project would still be required to implement SCA Bio-1: Tree Permit, to protect the offsite trees on the north side of the project site, as included in full in Attachment A. The revisions to the project would not trigger the requirement for the SCA pertaining to reducing bird collisions, as the 2023 Project would still not be adjacent to a substantial water body or a substantially vegetated recreation area larger than one acre and also would not include a green roof or an existing or proposed vegetated area one acre or larger.
+The 2024 Project is in the same location on the same site, and therefore there would be no change in impacts to special-status species, sensitive habitats, and wildlife corridors, which do not occur on the site.
+The 2024 Project would still be required to implement SCA Bio-1: Tree Permit, to protect the offsite trees on the north side of the project site, as included in full in Attachment A. The revisions to the project would not trigger the requirement for the SCA pertaining to reducing bird collisions, as the 2024 Project would still not be adjacent to a substantial water body or a substantially vegetated recreation area larger than one acre and also would not include a green roof or an existing or proposed vegetated area one acre or larger.
+Since the 2022 CEQA Analysis, the City has adopted SCA BIO-2: Avoid and Minimize Impacts on Special-Status Roosting Bats in Buildings, which is applicable to the demolition of structures that have been vacant for 14 contiguous days or more during the preceding maternity season of April 15 to August 15, and would be applicable to the 2024 Project.

-The 2023 Project would not substantially increase the severity of impacts to biological resources compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to biological resources that were not identified in the BVDSP EIR.
+The 2024 Project would not substantially increase the severity of impacts to biological resources compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to biological resources that were not identified in the BVDSP EIR.